 - Processor Clock PCK. - Master Clock MCK, in particular to the Matrix, the memory interfaces, the peripheral bridge.
-The divider can be 2, 3 or 4. - Each peripheral embeds its own divider, programmable in the PMC User Interface. - 266MHz DDR system clock
+The divider can be 2, 3 or 4. - Each peripheral embeds its own divider, programmable in the PMC User Interface. - 133MHz DDR clock

-Note: DDR system clock is not available when Master Clock (MCK) equals Processor Clock (PCK).
+Note: DDR clock is not available when Master Clock (MCK) equals Processor Clock (PCK).

+- LCD pixel clock that can use DDR clock or MCK, the choice is done in the LCD user interface.

 - USB Host EHCI High speed clock (UPLLCK)

 - USB OHCI clocks (UHP48M and UHP12M)

 - Two programmable clock outputs: PCK0 and PCK1

 - SMD clock